How to apply

 For guidance on best practice, visit the Charity Commission website.

 We require certain documents to show that your group is up-to-date with the latest legislation, and so that we can check that you have the necessary framework in place to receive a grant from us.
 These documents must be submitted with your application by the deadline for which you have applied.
-All groups are required to have the following documents which should be regularly and recently reviewed, signed, and dated:
+All groups are required to have the following documents which should be regularly and recently reviewed, signed, and dated by a member of your management committee:

-- A governing document specific to your organisation, such as articles of association or a constitution, which must confirm that you are operating not-for-profit and must contain a dissolution clause which outlines what happens to any assets should your organisation cease to operate.
+- A governing document specific to your organisation, such as articles of association or a constitution, which must confirm that you are operating not-for-profit and must contain a dissolution clause which outlines that assets (after the satisfaction of any debts and liabilities) will be distributed to charitable organisations with similar aims and objectives to your organisation should your organisation cease to operate.

-- An equality policy which identifies protected characteristics, makes reference to recent Equality legislation (such as the Equality Act 2010), and has a named Equality lead
+- An equality policy which specifically identifies the nine protected characteristics and makes reference to recent Equality legislation (including the Equality Act 2010)

-- A safeguarding policy for adults, children, or adults AND children which follows Cambridgeshire County Council’s Safeguarding guidance and procedures, makes reference to recent Safeguarding legislation (such as the Care Act 2014), and has a named Safeguarding lead
+- A safeguarding policy for adults, children, or adults AND children which follows Cambridgeshire County Council’s Safeguarding guidance and procedures, makes reference to recent Safeguarding legislation (including the Care Act 2014), and has a named Designated Safeguarding Lead.
+Any reference to 'Vulnerable adults' should be updated to 'Adults at risk'.
+There should be some reference to volunteers and staff undertaking DBS checks (if these are required)

-- Accounts for the past two years – if you are a small unincorporated group, we will accept an Income and Expenditure document or similar
+- Accounts for the past two years – if you are a small unincorporated group, we will accept an Income and Expenditure document or similar.
+If your organisation is less than two years old, please provide a list of your income and expenditure to date.

 - Names and addresses of three independent management committee members, with at least two cheque signatories identified.
-In addition, all signatories must be unrelated and live at different addresses.
+All management committee members and signatories must be unrelated and live at different addresses.

 In specific circumstances, we may require additional documents to the above: